core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 This optimization is desirable, since the number of protocol round trips impacts on the minimum number of flights, which in turn can have a substantial impact on the latency of conveying the first OSCORE request, when using certain radio technologies.

 Without this optimization, it is not possible, not even in theory, to achieve the minimum number of flights.
-This optimization makes it possible also in practice, since the last message of the EDHOC protocol can be made relatively small (see {{Section 1.3 of I-D.ietf-lake-edhoc}}), thus allowing additional OSCORE protected CoAP data within target MTU sizes.
+This optimization makes it possible also in practice, since the last message of the EDHOC protocol can be made relatively small (see {{Section 1.3 of I-D.ietf-lake-edhoc}}), thus allowing additional OSCORE-protected CoAP data within target MTU sizes.

 Furthermore, this document defines: